sst/guide/_chapters/cognito-as-a-serverless-service.md

 'Fn::ImportValue': ${self:custom.stage}-ExtAttachmentsBucketArn
 ```

 Again, all of our references are based on the stage we are deploying to.
 You'll notice that we don't have the IAM role here that allows access to our APIs.
-We are going to be doing that along side our API services.
+We are going to be doing that alongside our API services.

 And finally, you'll notice that we are outputting:
 - A couple of things in this service.
 We need the Ids of the Cognito resources created in our frontend.
 But we don't have to export any cross-stack values.